Allergies and Sinus Congestion Regimen

 However, there are still a number of fine decongestant allergy and sinus formulas available.
 The quickest acting ones are liquid.
 An excellent, inexpensive one is Planetary Formula's Sinus Free.
 It contains horseradish, thyme, yarrow, and eyebright.
 Another is Dr. Christopher's Sinus Plus Formula, which contains brigham tea, marshmallow root, goldenseal, chaparral, burdock, and a few others.
 It does not work as quickly as Sinus Free, but is deeper acting.

 If infection results from hayfever or sinus problems, oregano may help due to its strong antibacterial and antifungal actions.
-Good products include North American Oregano Oil, a liquid that goes well with mineral ascorbates products, and Vitacost Origanox, an encapsulated dry oregano extract.
+Good products include North American Oregano Oil, a liquid that goes well with mineral ascorbates products.
 See the Sinus Infection Regimen for more information.